acheronfail/i3stat/IDEAS.md

 ## Improvements

+* split up `config.rs` mod into smaller files
+  * make things easier to test
+  * also make things easier to reason about, it's getting unwieldy
 * script to generate and resize screenshots to easily update readme
   * `scrot` + `convert` with `Xephyr`, etc